samihauddin/microservices-docker-K8/kubernetes.md

 ### What is Kubernetes (K8)?

-Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.
+Kubernetes is an **open-source platform** designed to **automate deploying, scaling, and operating** application containers.

-It groups containers that make up an application into logical units for easy management and discovery.

-K8 deployment needs multiple instances called `pods` each pod has its own ip, that's why it is attachable and detachable.
+K8 deployment needs multiple instances called **pods**.
+Each pod has its own ip, that's why it is attachable and detachable.

 ### Why do we need k8?

-K8 allows docker containers to become scalable by creating k8 deployment replicas so if one goes down the others will be unaffected.
+K8 allows docker containers to become scalable by creating **k8 deployment replicas** so if one goes down the others will be unaffected.
 The load balancer diverts the traffic and reroutes the traffic.

 ### What are the benefits of k8?